Imminent-Darkness/Imminent-Darkness.github.io/_posts/2023-01-15-Introduction-to-Sed.md

 ---
 menutitle:         "Introduction to Sed"
-description:       "Short introduction to Sed."
+description:       "`sed`, short for Stream Editor, is a powerful command-line tool for transforming text.
+It is a non-interactive
+                    text editor that is used to perform basic text transformations, such as replacing text, deleting text, or printing specific lines of a file.
+This tool is very useful for text manipulation and is widely used in shell scripts and data processing."
 category:          Tutorials
 author:            "Steven Wilkins"
 tags:              Sed Linux Tools Tutorial
 ---

 {% include navigation.html %}

-# Introduction to Sed

-`sed`, short for Stream Editor, is a powerful command-line tool for transforming text.
-It is a non-interactive text editor that is used to perform basic text transformations, such as replacing text, deleting text, or printing specific lines of a file.
-This tool is very useful for text manipulation and is widely used in shell scripts and data processing.

 ## Basic Usage